India faces 'danger' from social disharmony, slowdown, global health epidemic: Manmohan

 Singh also delved into the economic scenario, asserting that social unrest is having a damaging effect on the current slowdown.
 At a time when the economy is floundering, the impact of such social unrest will only exacerbate the economic slowdown, he said.

-Lack of investment means lack of jobs and incomes, which, in turn, means lack of consumption and demand in the economy, he said.
-A lack of demand will only further suppress private investments and this is the vicious cycle that the Indian economy is stuck in, Singh said.
+Lack of investment means lack of jobs and incomes, which, in turn, means lack of consumption and demand in the economy, Singh said.
+A lack of demand will only further suppress private investments and this is the vicious cycle that the Indian economy is stuck in, he said.

 The former prime minister also highlighted the challenges the country faces in the wake of the coronavirus threat.
 "Adding to these self-inflicted woes is the real threat of the COVID-19 epidemic that has originated in China.
 It is still unclear how far this global health hazard will spread and impact the world.
 But it is very clear that we should be fully prepared and ready to counter it," he said.

-India must act swiftly and announce a mission critical team that will be tasked with addressing the issue, he said, adding that India could adopt some best practices from other nations..
+Modi must immediately provide details of the contingency plan for the threat of the COVID-19 scare, the former prime minister said.
+India must act swiftly and announce a mission-critical team that will be tasked with addressing the issue, he said, adding that India could adopt some best practices from other nations.
+"A moment of deep crisis can also be a moment of great opportunity.....we must first rise above divisive ideology, petty politics and respect institutional salience," Singh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)